 - 2 cups lettuce greens

-- 1 cup guacamole see notes for homemade
+- 1 cup guacamole see note #2 for homemade

-- When lentils are cooked through, add the tomato sauce and seasonings (chili powder, cumin, garlic powder, onion powder, oregano, salt).
+- When lentils are cooked through, remove the bay leaves.
+Add the tomato sauce and seasonings (chili powder, cumin, garlic powder, onion powder, oregano, salt).
 Simmer uncovered over medium-low for 5 minutes to allow flavors to develop.
 Add a splash of water if the mixture becomes too thick.
 Squeeze with fresh lime just before serving.

 - Meanwhile, toast corn tortillas on a large skillet over medium-high heat.
 Flip when golden on one side (or when lightly browned spots appear).